test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-05.robot.rst

    "teststring_common" : "I am the common teststring valid for all variants"

-The variant specific configuration files still contain their own specific parameter definitions and additionally the import of the common configuration file, e.g.:
+The variant specific parameter configuration files still contain their own specific parameter definitions and additionally the import of the common configuration file, e.g.:

 .. code::